 What We Do:

-A.A.’s local committees for Cooperation with the Professional Community (C.P.C.) provide information about Alcoholics Anonymous to members of the community whose profession may bring them in regular contact with anyone who may suffer from the disease of alcoholism.
+A.A.’s local committee for Public Information/Cooperation with the Professional Community (P.I./C.P.C.) provides information about Alcoholics Anonymous to members of the community whose profession may bring them in regular contact with anyone who may suffer from the disease of alcoholism.
 We offer information through a variety of methods, and seek to establish simple and effective ways to work with professionals with a policy of “cooperation, but not affiliation.”

 Exhibits: Upon request, our committee is available to set up exhibit tables offering informational pamphlets and Manitoba A.A. meeting schedules at any professional event.